haarsh85/homework-assignment-2/README.md

     - If no matches found, gives no cars found message.
     - Finally, the results are saved to a file called `FilteredCarsByModelAndYearsInUse.txt` using a seperate method which is explained later.
 The file is saved in the same directory where you have the code.

-  - Method to filter cars by year of manufacture and the price (filterCarsAndSaveByYearAndPrice)
+  - Method to filter cars by year of manufacture and the price (`filterCarsAndSaveByYearAndPrice(Car[] cars, int year, double givenPrice)`)
     - This method takes Car array, year and price as input parameteres.
     - New empty ArrayList named `filteredCars` is created to add the filtered results.
     - If any car object matches with given year of manufacture and has a price greater than user entered price, it is added to the filteredCars array.
     - If no matches found, gives no cars found message.
     - Finally, the results are saved to a file called `FilteredCarsByYearAndPrice.txt` using a seperate method which is explained later.
 The file is saved in the same directory where you have the code.

-  - Method to save result to a text file (saveCarsToFile)
+  - Method to save result to a text file (`saveCarsToFile(List<Car> cars, String fileName)`)
     - This method takes List of cars and file name as input parameteres.
     - It will try to iterate through the list of cars and write the car object's details into a text file.
     - The text file is saved into the same directory as where you have the code.
     - If saved successfully, it will display a message with number of cars saved and file name.

 ## Output
+Sample outputs for each sample inputs are described below. <br />
-Option 1: Input Option: a, Input brand: toyota --> 02 cars macthed with the condition and result is saved to `FilteredCarsByBrand.txt` file.
+1) Input Option: a, Input brand: toyota --> Result: 02 cars macthed with the condition and result is saved to `FilteredCarsByBrand.txt` file.
 ```
 Select filtering criteria from below options (Select options a, b or c):
 a) Brand